Written By - David Bruton

 - 4 of the top 5 IT services companies

-Coming in 2nd place as a destination for FDI is the UK.
+Coming in 2nd place as a destination for FDI in the UK.
 To date $51.1 billion has been invested in the UK through FDI.
-In the event that the UK leaves the EU without a deal, we can expect FDI to be drastically affected.

 3rd place for FDI investment went to The Netherlands, with a figure of $33.8 billion invested to date.